opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 ### Break inheritance chain

 The first step to take is to interrupt the inheritance chain of SharePoint for this drive.
-Without doing this, your OpenProject instance won't be able to manage the permissions on the drive for the project folders, as SharePoint consistently will override those permissions.
+Doing this, your OpenProject instance will be able to manage the permissions on the drive for the project folders, as SharePoint consistently will override those permissions.

 To achieve that, one must enter the *Library Settings* of the target drive.
 Those usually can get accessed by selecting